nmshd/documentation/_docs_integrate/delete-attributes.md

 The exact process of deleting an Attribute depends on the kind of Attribute at hand.
 [Creating an Attribute]({% link _docs_integrate/create-attributes-for-yourself.md %}), we must distinguish between [IdentityAttributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute) and [RelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute).
-In the former case, a so-called OwnIdentityAttribute is created, which is a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute) without `shareInfo`, that you are the `owner` of.
+In the former case, a so-called [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute) is created.
-Afterwards, you may [share it]({% link _docs_integrate/share-attributes-with-peer.md %}) with a peer, which yields the creation of [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails).
+Afterwards, you may [share it]({% link _docs_integrate/share-attributes-with-peer.md %}) with a peer, which yields the creation of associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails).
-Doing so, also a LocalAttribute with the same `content` and a respective `shareInfo` is created for the peer, which is referred to as peer Attribute.
+Doing so, also a [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute) with the same `content` is created for the peer.
-In the case of RelationshipAttributes we have OwnRelationshipAttributes and PeerRelationshipAttributes analogeously, however, no unshared LocalAttributes like we have in the case of IdentityAttributes with OwnIdentityAttributes.
+In the case of RelationshipAttributes we have [OwnRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) and [PeerRelationshipAttributes]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute) analogeously, however, no unshared LocalAttributes like we have in the case of IdentityAttributes with OwnIdentityAttributes.
 These different kinds of Attributes have different demands that need to be taken into account, wanting to delete them.

 <div style="width: 640px; height: 480px; margin: 10px; position: relative;"><iframe allowfullscreen frameborder="0" style="width:640px; height:480px" src="https://lucid.app/documents/embedded/04c48548-90a3-4e9e-839a-4bb9a5dddcfb" id="9hZD~iRvE8aL"></iframe></div>